flowable/flowable-examples/async-history/async-history-rabbitmq-springboot-listener/README.md

 ![Async History with RabbitMQ](../async-history-rabbitmq-cfg/src/main/resources/diagrams/async-history-rabbitmq.png "Async History with RabbitMQ")

 Using Spring Boot, message listeners are created that react on new history data being generated.
-The listener implementation, using the Flowable API, will then process the data and do something with it, like sending it to some external data store.
+The listener implementation, using the Flowable API, will then process the data and do something with it, such as sending it to some external data store.

 ### Dependencies

-The dependencies are pretty predictable:
+The dependencies are as might be expected:

-* spring-boot-starter-amqp which transitively adds all Spring and AMQP dependencies
+* spring-boot-starter-amqp, which transitively adds all Spring and AMQP dependencies
-* The Flowable engine and Spring dependency, as we need to call the engine api in the message listener
+* The Flowable engine and Spring dependency, as it needs to call the engine API in the message listener
 * A database driver and connection pool framework

 ```xml